 We have our online Tapestry Learning Journal which is shared with Parents and Grandparents.
 This system enables all stakeholders to post photos and comment on observations which is an ideal way of linking the Nursery and Home environments offering open ended opportunities for two way communication.

 As above in point 13 parents attend regular meetings initially with the room supervisor then the child’s key person.
 At any stage the parent can request a further discussion with any members of the team.
 We have family events such as Sports Day and Christmas performance.
 Parents are welcome to come along on any outings.
 We are always here as a listening ear and for support and welcome any input.

 14.Who can I contact for further information?

 If your child is already at the Nursery, your first point of contact is your child’s room supervisor who will update you on your child’s developmental progress.
 Regular developmental progress reviews are held between staff and parents on the progress of your child.
 If you have any concerns then your child’s key person will be able to speak with you about their development.
-The Nursery has 3 SENCO’s who attend regular training and network meetings; they work in the pre-school (Sue Rae ), toddlers room (Angela McDonnell) and baby unit (Heidi Thomhave-Simonsen) with Clare French the nursery owner supporting each Senco.
+The Nursery has 3 SENCO’s who attend regular training and network meetings; they work in the pre-school (Hanna Minaldo ), toddlers room (Angela McDonnell) and baby unit (Heidi Thomhave-Simonsen) with Clare French the nursery owner supporting each Senco with paperwork and meetings.